mobiusklein/mzdata/docs/spectrum_tutorial.md

 fn make_description() -> spectrum::SpectrumDescription {
   let mut desc = spectrum::SpectrumDescription::default();
-  desc.id = "scanId=42".to_string();
+  // The nativeId of the spectrum.
+Depending upon the source, this string takes on different patterns desc.id = "scanId=42".to_string();
-  desc.index = 10;
+  // Most parsers will keep track of the index directly or indirectly. desc.index = 10;
   // This is an MS2 spectrum
   desc.ms_level = 2;